-The staunch environment supporters, who always advocate clean energy, will soon propagate for a new source with their existing array of solar, wind, and hydropower: osmotic power – an energy generated by a natural phenomenon occurring when fresh water comes into contact with seawater through a membrane.
-Researchers at the Ecole Polytechnique Fédérale de Lausanne’s (EPFL) Laboratory of Nanoscale Biology after a long research have finally arrived at a method to harness energy with the help of water and a very thin membrane!
+The staunch environment supporters, who always advocate clean energy, will soon propagate for a new source with their existing array of solar, wind, and hydropower: osmotic power – energy generated by a natural phenomenon occurring when freshwater comes into contact with seawater through a membrane.
+Researchers at the Ecole Polytechnique Fédérale de Lausanne’s (EPFL) Laboratory of Nanoscale Biology after long research have finally arrived at a method to harness energy with the help of water and a very thin membrane!

 EPFL’s system consists of two liquid-filled compartments separated by a membrane of molybdenum disulfide, this membrane allows only positively charged ions to pass through, in turn pushing away the negatively charged ions, thus creating the voltage between the two liquids.
 This voltage causes the current generated by the transfer of ions.

 “We had to first fabricate and then investigate the optimal size of the nanopore.
 If it’s too big, negative ions can pass through and the resulting voltage would be too low.
 If it’s too small, not enough ions can pass through and the current would be too weak,” said Jiandong Feng, lead author of the research.
 The specialty of the EPFL’s system is its membrane.
 In such systems, thinner the membrane higher is current.
 And EPFL’s membrane is just a few atoms thick, made of molybdenum disulfide, most ideal for generating an osmotic current.
 “This is the first time a two-dimensional material has been used for this type of application,” said Aleksandra Radenovic, head of the laboratory of Nanoscale Biology.